-To capitalize on this opportunity, and as part of its commitment to education, the WNYHS will be adding a new Education Room, dedicated to teaching Show visitors about all aspects of herp husbandry.
+To capitalize on this opportunity, and as part of its commitment to education, the WNYHS will have volunteers dedicated to teaching Show visitors about all aspects of herp husbandry.

 Knowledgeable volunteers will provide demonstrations and information about caring for herps, and also answer husbandry questions.
 This will help free up the valuable time of vendors, allowing them to concentrate on speaking with buyers, and ideally, give more attendees the confidence they need to actually make a purchase at the Show.

 In order for vendors to maximize their potential sales to new herp owners, we suggest that you try to bring a selection of animals with a range of prices.
 First time buyers might not understand the years of work and generations of breeding that go into producing a unique color morph, and as a result, may not be comfortable purchasing a higher-priced pet.